Chapter 29: AI Governance and CI/CD Integration

 retrieval-source-trust-levels: required

 Rule: Coverage thresholds should be risk-tiered.
-Use 90%+ for high-risk paths; lower thresholds may be acceptable for low-risk changes with strong contract/integration tests.
+Use 90%+ for high-risk paths; lower thresholds may be acceptable for low-risk changes with strong contract and integration coverage.

 coverage: